swang666-666/weather-trend-forecasting/README.md

 - RMSE: 2.2715
 - R²: 0.9585

-The Random Forest model performed much better than the baseline, which suggests that the time-based features and weather-related variables were useful for forecasting.
+The Random Forest model performed much better than the baseline.
+This suggests that the time-based features and weather-related variables were useful for forecasting temperature.

 ## Feature Importance
 The most important features in the Random Forest model were:
-- temp_roll3
+- `temp_roll3`
-- temp_lag1
+- `temp_lag1`
-- temp_lag2
+- `temp_lag2`
-- pressure_mb
+- `pressure_mb`
-- humidity
+- `humidity`

-This suggests that recent temperature history and a few weather conditions played the biggest role in short-term forecasting.
+This suggests that recent temperature history, along with a few weather-related conditions, played the biggest role in short-term forecasting.

 ## Note
 This project is meant to be simple, readable, and easy to follow.
 I tried to keep both the code and the explanation clear.